 A soldier details how the military had to change tactics because their traditional weapons and tactics were mostly ineffective against an enemy of so many numbers that never got tired, increased in size with every kill (and subsequent re-animation), and could only be “killed” by destroying the brain directly.

 Humans sometimes worked against each other – some pre-zombie conflicts simply wouldn’t go away.
-For example, the Israeli government tries to set aside the Palestinian conflict and withdraw from the Occupied Territories, in order to focus on the zombie war, but this enrages the Jewish far right and sparks a civil war between human factions, while both sides are also trying to fight off the zombies.
+For example, the Israeli government tries to set aside the Palestinian conflict and withdraw from the Occupied Territories in order to focus on the zombie war.
+This enrages the Jewish far right and sparks a civil war between human factions, while both sides are also trying to fight off the zombies.

 Soldiers struggle with LaMOEs (“Last Man on Earth”) types – survivalists who set up little fiefdoms in zombie territory and then fight the humans who arrive to liberate them.
-Some humans go insane and start emulating the zombies, some become feral cannibals, and others simply die in their sleep of acute psychological trauma and despair.
+Some people go insane and start emulating the zombies, some people become feral cannibals, and other people simply die in their sleep of acute psychological trauma and despair.

 And all throughout, there are mysteries in the form of dangling narrative threads that are mentioned but never followed up on or resolved –

-Some very bad happened to “Flight 575,” but it’s never explained
+Something very bad happened to “Flight 575,” but it’s never explained, just mentioned a few times in the same way we talk of “9/11”

-No one knows where the zombie virus came from.
-It started with a young boy in China, but there’s no explanation of how he got it.
+The first case of the virus was a young boy in China, but there’s no explanation of how he got it.
+There are some allusions to some cause related to the construction of the Three Gorges Dam.

 Iceland was isolated and had no military, so the virus ran wild through it.
 It’s assumed to be completely over-run, though no one has been there in years, so no one really knows.

-The book jumps between harrowing first-person accounts, and larger explanations of geo-political machinations as the entire world struggles to control the outbreak spreading out of control.
+The book jumps between harrowing first-person accounts, and larger descriptions of geo-political machinations as the entire world struggles to control the outbreak spreading out of control.

 I absolutely loved the format.
 It’s an overhead view of a supposed historical episode, and that makes it unique among any fiction I’ve read.
 It doesn’t have a traditional, defined climax.
 You simply hear recollections about how the events unfolded, as acute memories, or as trends over time.